MrakDun-desu/BlockstackerDocs/Stat-counting.md

 Some stat counters are only relevant to certain game types, so this is why there is a group for every game type.
 You can make any number of your own groups and then pick them in the game settings menu.

 After you have picked a group and started the game, you can see the stat counters on their positions.
 Stat counter positions are relative to the 0,0 coordinate of the board and are sized by blocks.
 They are also children of the board - this means that if you move the board or resize it, they will retain their relative position.
-In future versions of Blockstacker, this will be optional and you'll be able to have some stat counters that stick to the screen.
+In future versions of UStacker, this will be optional and you'll be able to have some stat counters that stick to the screen.

 During gameplay, you can reposition and resize your stat counters.
 These alterations will be saved into the game settings when you quit your game and will be used next time you play.